paullsshin/find-that-book/README.md

 <br>

 * To use this application the user will need to open their terminal and install the necessary items.
-* After the items have been installed, the user will need to input "node index.js" to run the application.
+* After the items have been installed, the user will need to input "npm run develop" to run the application.
-* Once the application runs, the user will be prompted to answer a series of questions to help create their team.
+* Once the application runs, the user can sign up by clicking on the sign up button.
-* Once the user answers all of the questions then an html page will be generated and they can view their created team on a webpage.
+* Once the user is signed in they can type in a book into the search bar.
+* After their search has been populated, the user has the option to save any book.
+* The saved books will be put into a Saved Books section that the user can visit.
+* If the user wants to delete any book they saved, there will be a delete option for the user to use.

 <br>
 <hr>